ratnesh1729/dotfiles/README.md

    * For Cmake based project use cmake to compile with output of compile commands.json
    * For C: to create compile_commands.json (Makefile project) use Bear.
 If you do not want to use bear then follow - https://eklitzke.org/using-emacs-and-rtags-with-autotools-c++-projects (section - configuring gcc wrapper).
    * Checkout full keybindings in development/c/_init.el file.
+   * Post rtags installtion, rtags's daemon needs to be started - `./rdm &` - you can add this to your cron-job or in emacs too.
+I prefer to do it in cron-job.

 ### Python and IPython
-   * For jupyter make sure right kernels are installed.
+   * For jupyter make sure right kernels are installed. (refer [virutalenv with Ipython/Jupyter](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/))
-   * Please refer to EIN here for more info - on various ein functions - https://github.com/millejoh/emacs-ipython-notebook
+   * Please refer to EIN [here](https://github.com/millejoh/emacs-ipython-notebook) for more info - on various ein functions and key strokes.
    * For elpy, you can check M-x elpy-status - this will show all configuration info including virtualenv you're in.

 ### Sky color mode
   * Cloning recursively automatically installs `sky-color-clock`.
 In order to get weather info you need to replace variable `API-Key` in the display/_init.el file.
 Also include proper latitude and city id in the same place
+  * Clock on the right hand corner on the screenshots is from sky-color.

 ### Org Mode
   * I started using org mode for tasks, and also starting on using it for writing source code and converting from org to latex and related.